jakobschoeffer/jakobschoeffer.github.io/index.md

 author_profile: true
 ---

 Hi there!
 I am currently a postdoctoral research fellow at the University of Texas at Austin, working closely with Maria De-Arteaga.
-Broadly speaking, I am interested in problems that arise when humans and AI systems interact, with a particular focus on transparency and fairness in high-stakes AI-informed decision-making.
+My research addresses problems that arise when humans and AI systems interact, with a particular focus on transparency and fairness in high-stakes AI-informed decision-making.
 My main objective is to contribute to the responsible design and deployment of AI systems, fostering a more equitable and just society.
 To this end, I employ a multidisciplinary approach that integrates novel AI techniques with insights derived from behavioral research, utilizing a mix of quantitative and qualitative methods.

 I graduated from Karlsruhe Institute of Technology (KIT) in Germany, supervised by Gerhard Satzger and Niklas Kuehl.